 The committee meets monthly to look over the income from donations, and the expenses incurred.
 All fundraisers must receive Finance approval to insure that they are consistent with the values of the church.
 Each ministry area prepares a budget request in the fall and Finance constructs a budget based on the income pledged and the expenses requested.
 Paying our full commitment to the Annual Conference is a priority.
 In short, the Finance Committee strives to be a good steward of the gifts entrusted to Calvary for ministry.

-The Memorial Committee serves Calvary UMC as a primary contact and resource to memorialize, gift, or honor an individual or group.
-The committee meets as needed to receive gifts and consider requests for disbursements.
+The Memorial Team serves Calvary UMC as a primary contact and resource to memorialize, gift, or honor an individual or group.
+The team meets as needed to receive gifts and consider requests for disbursements.

 Staff Parish Relations Committee